Califrais/flash/README.md

 Figures 3 in the Supplementary Materials can be reproduced with

     python flash/exp_K_sel.py

+Figures 4 in the Supplementary Materials can be reproduced with

+    python flash/exp_lr_probit.py

 Table 3 in the Supplementary Materials can be reproduced with